These Quinoa and Chicken Stuffed Poblano Peppers are my #1 go-to healthy option when I'm craving Mexican comfort food!

 - 2 teaspoons cumin

-- ½ teaspoon green Hatch chile powder, or ¼ tsp cayenne pepper
+- ½ teaspoon green Hatch chile powder, or ¼ teaspoon cayenne pepper

 - ⅓ cup fresh cilantro, finely chopped, plus more for garnish (optional)